Resolution Plan endorsement by the Complaints Panel

 The outcome of this stage will be of critical importance for the success of the subsequent and the last stage of the resolution process: Negotiations for the Final Settlement.

 Over the last several months, the Community Participatory Mapping has proven more challenging than expected.
 CICOM put a great deal of effort into making sure the affected communities understand the community mapping process and are ready to actively participate in it.
 Any community boundary mapping can raise communities’ concerns and cause tension.
 Therefore, CICOM had to address this challenge before the land survey (mapping) could start.
 Then the rainy season made the area inaccessible for a while.
 In a few cases, there were some community factions that initially did not want to participate.
-Further delays were caused by festive seasons (Christmas and Chinese New Year), unavailability of some community leaders due to illness, and difficulty in finding a convenient time for the community members to participate in training sessions and the land survey itself.
-Finally, CICOM experienced a severe shortage of its own surveyors to assist community members in the mapping exercise.
-As a result, the Community Participatory Mapping has been significantly delayed.
+Further delays were caused by festive seasons (Christmas and Chinese New Year), unavailability of some community leaders due to illness, and difficulty in finding convenient time for the community members to participate in training sessions and the land survey itself.
+Furthermore, CICOM experienced a severe shortage of its own surveyors to assist community members in the mapping exercise.
+As a result, the completion of the Community Participatory Mapping has been delayed.

 By mid-March 2020, six out of nine affected communities had their surveys done.
 Unfortunately, at that point, the coronavirus outbreak reached Sarawak and the government issued Movement Control Order.
 The Community Participatory Mapping had to be put on hold.

 On 12 June 2020, CICOM resumed the Community Participatory Mapping process.